madebymany/bigbird/README.md

 # Big Bird

 [![Build Status](https://travis-ci.org/madebymany/bigbird.png?branch=master)](https://travis-ci.org/madebymany/bigbird/)

 Big Bird is a JavaScript framework of sorts that's designed to help you write more maintainable, modular JavaScript.
 It fits perfectly when you don't need a full blown MVC framework like [Backbone](http://backbgonejs.org) or [Ember](http://emberjs.com).
 Big Bird is suited to situations where you are rendering on the server-side but need to progressively enhance your application with a sprinkling of JS magic and you're fed up with writing monolithic jQuery functions that are difficult to maintain.

 ## Getting started

 We have an [example carousel](https://github.com/madebymany/bigbird/tree/master/examples/carousel/) written with Big Bird to give you a good starting point.
 It's heavily commented to show you some of the functionality of Big Bird.

 The [source code](https://github.com/madebymany/bigbird/tree/master/bigbird.js) is also heavily commented, and there are a full suite of tests which help to illustrate the functionality provided.

 ## Change log

+**0.2.0**
+- Tidied up initializer
+- More compatible with other DOM libraries (although still relies on Tiny Pub Sub)
+- Bower registered

 **0.1.1**
 - Refactoring controllers and views into one class called ``Module``.